drupalcommerce/commerce-docs/v2/contributing/developing.md

 ## Choosing an issue

-Commerce uses GitHub for code and drupal.org for tracking issues.
+Commerce uses GitHub for code and drupal.org for tracking issues. <br>
 To choose an issue, go through [the open issues](https://www.drupal.org/project/issues/search/commerce?assigned=&submitted=&project_issue_followers=&status[0]=Open&version[0]=8.x&issue_tags_op=%3D&issue_tags=&text=&&&&order=field_issue_priority&sort=desc
 ), pick one you like and **assign it to you**.